Oaxaca en la historia y en el mito: A Surprise Visitor

 We have seen evidence of the playfulness of Arturo García Bustos in his portrayal of himself as a pre-Hispanic character, and in the image of an angel helping Miguel Carrera paint the famous portrait of Sor Juana.
 Further evidence of García Bustos' sense of humor is seen in the image below.
 The story is that tricks were played on the artist as he went about his monumental project.
 The culprit was thought to be a ghost.
 The image below depicts the culprit, located between the nopal leaves and the spilled basket.
+This is the story that Oaxacans remember from their childhood visits to see the mural.
+Arturo Garcia Bustos loved to entertain.